 Master of Science (M.S.) in Bioinformatics

-The explosive growth of information in the biological sciences has created a critical demand for professionals who can turn this data into useful knowledge.
-The Master of Science (M.S.) in Bioinformatics Degree Program at Morgan State University prepares such professionals with an interdisciplinary background blending biology and computer science.
-This Program provides students with a strong foundation in computer programming, biostatistics, computer visualization, computational biology, computational mathematics, and database management.
-Graduates are well prepared for careers in academia as well as the biotechnology, bioinformatics, pharmaceutical and drug design industries.
+The explosion of biological information has created a critical demand for professionals who can turn this data into useful knowledge.
+The Master’s Degree in Bioinformatics at Morgan State University is designed to train such professionals with an educational background that blends biology with computer science.
+This program provides students with a strong foundation in computer programming, biostatistics, computer visualization, biostatistics, computational biology, computational mathematics, and database management.
+Graduates are well-prepared for academia and careers in the biotechnology, bioinformatics, pharmaceutical, and drug design industries.

-The M.S. in Bioinformatics curriculum offers coursework in computational biology methods, programming, and biostatistics.
-The Program's electives offer students the flexibility to specialize and build broader knowledge in both the life sciences and computer sciences.
-Upon completion of the degree, graduates will have a solid, experience-based foundation to gain a competitive edge in this highly rewarding, high-demand field.
+Morgan State University’s Master of Science in Bioinformatics curriculum offers coursework in computational biology methods, programming, and biostatistics.
+The Master’s in Bioinformatics program electives gives students the flexibility to specialize and build broader knowledge in both life sciences and computer sciences.
+Upon completion of the bioinformatics master's degree, graduates will have a solid, experience-based foundation to gain a competitive edge in this high-demand, high-reward field.

-Completion of the Program requires a total of 12 courses equaling 36 credit hours.
-We are currently in the process of redesigning the Program to reduce the number of required credits to 30 and to place a greater emphasis on research.
+Completion of the Program requires a total of 10 courses equaling 30 credit hours.
+We recently redesigned the Program to reduce the number of required credits to 30 and to place a greater emphasis on research.
 Our aim is to help students obtain the best training through this Program for their future careers in this exciting field.
 The required courses must be completed according to the following categories:

 - 5 Bioinformatics Core Courses (15 credit hours)